Lost Cat Thermal Drone Search

 Start a search

-Call 909 784 5240 or email [email protected].
-Share the escape time, last known location, recent sightings, and a clear photo of your cat.
-We will map a plan and confirm whether a thermal search is the right next step and what timing makes the most sense.
+Call or text 909 784 5240.
+Send the escape time, last known location, recent sightings, and a clear photo of your cat.
+We will look at the situation and tell you whether a drone search makes sense.